 - Catholic Educational Documents (SMP 3428)

-N.B.
-Students with a BEd or equivalent may be exempt from one Religious Education elective.
-Students who have completed OECTA III or show evidence of completing it during the MRE program may receive the same exemption.
+Students with a B.Ed. or equivalent may be exempt from one Religious Education elective.
+Students who have completed OECTA III Religious Education Specialist or show evidence of completing it during the MRE program may receive the same exemption.

 - 3 electives from any department.